brol1dev/cerby-user-defaults/README.md

 This module is in charge of saving to UserDefaults or Keychain, depending on the secure argument.

 It uses Expo Module API.
 Specifically the [AsyncFunction](https://docs.expo.dev/modules/module-api/#asyncfunction) to make use of promises.
 This means that in the JS side of React Native `async/await` can be used.

+# Design

+Check the design of the app in [docs/design-process.md](docs/design-process.md)

 # LICENSE
 This project is licensed under the terms of the MIT license.